 Elliot Goldenthal– Goldenthal has awards and a notable pedigree, much of it from the 1990’s.
 What sets him apart is his highly experimental composing style that stands out to this day.
 Even if you can’t understand what you’re listening to (Alien 3, Batman Forever), you have to respect the guy.

-James Newton Howard– Newton Howard defines what I like to call a “Swiss Army knife” composer: the guy who’s scored so many different films that you don’t recognize his music until the credits roll.
-Newton Howard’s worked with many directors and collaborated with noted composers throughout his lengthly career.
-Perhaps his best scoring accomplishment (besides Dinosaur‘s amazing music) was making The Last Airbender sound worthy of both its source material and high expectations.
+James Newton Howard– Newton Howard defines what I like to call a “Swiss Army knife” composer.
+He’s the guy who’s scored so many different films you might not recognize his music until the credits roll.
+Newton Howard’s worked with many directors, most notably M. Night Shyamalan, and collaborated with noted composers throughout his career.
+Perhaps his best scoring accomplishment (besides Dinosaur and Maleficent) was making The Last Airbender sound worthy of both its source material and high expectations.

 Thomas Newman– He’s proved his versatility for years, scoring James Bond films, spy thrillers, dramas and Pixar films.
 Newman doesn’t have a specific style, save for his similar-sounding scores per franchise.
 He has a proven pedigree and is always a good choice for directors.

 Alexandre Desplat– He’s gone from scoring independent European films to being entrusted with the music for mega-franchises.
-From Harry Potter to Godzilla, the Frenchman’s proved he can take on about any composing challenge and make something great out of it.
+From The Queen to Harry Potter to Godzilla, the Frenchman’s proved he can take on about any composing challenge and make something great out of it.

-Harry Gregson-Williams– I suppose being a composer is in the Gregson-Williams family DNA.
-His brother Rupert also composes but I prefer Harry.
-His keyboard-driven scores are an acquired taste but he does use the full orchestra when needed, like in The Chronicles of Narnia: The Lion, The Witch, and the Wardrobe.
+Harry Gregson-Williams– I suppose being a composer is in the Gregson-Williams family DNA as Rupert GW also composes.
+That said, I prefer Harry.
+His keyboard-driven scores are an acquired taste but he does use a full orchestra when needed, like in The Chronicles of Narnia: The Lion, The Witch, and the Wardrobe and The Martian.
 It’s a proven style, as his scores have garnered praise and recognition across the board.

 Christophe Beck– Thank goodness Hollywood is finally giving Beck some major films to score.
 After waiting for years, he’s received his chances with The Peanuts Movie and Ant-Man, among others, and has taken full advantage.
 He usually composes fun scores while adding his own distinct flair.

 James Horner-Here’s another “Swiss Army knife” composer.
 His music varied from movie to movie, with Titanic and Star Trek II being among his major triumphs.
-Horner’s tragic death in 2014 was shocking, but he left us with almost forty years of unique music.
+Horner’s tragic death in 2014 was shocking and sad, but he left us with almost forty years of unique music.
 His final (albeit incomplete) score was for 2016’s The Magnificent Seven.

 Alan Menken– Arguably Disney’s most influential musical voice, Menken returned to his roots in 2017 with Beauty and the Beast.
 His legacy has already been established and is nearly perfect.
 How do you disagree with all those Oscar wins?

-Jerry Goldsmith– From Star Trek to Alien to Air Force One, Goldsmith had a magnificent career and is one of the all-time greats.
+Jerry Goldsmith– From Star Trek to Alien to Air Force One and everything in between, Goldsmith had a magnificent career and is one of the all-time greats.

 John Barry– Any James Bond fan knows his major contributions, having set the standard for how the franchise should sound.
 Barry’s other achievements include the spectacular Dances with Wolves, among many other films.